arish1000/weatherman/README.md

-It's a Python application that reads the weather files and generates weather reports based on the user’s input.
+It's a Python CLI application that reads the weather files and generates weather reports based on the user’s input.